1 What Deployment Options Does Mendix Provide?

 It is even possible to switch between cloud providers, so you can start developing and running your application on one cloud and, over time, move it to another cloud.

-At the moment, the integrated Mendix multi-cloud solution is provided for Mendix Cloud, IBM Cloud, and SAP Cloud.
 More clouds will be added to the Mendix multi-cloud portfolio in the near future.

 2.5 When Should I Use IaaS vs. PaaS?